 Many states have specific laws that require the losing side to pay the winning side's legal fees in certain situations.
 For instance, some states have laws requiring the losing side to pay attorneys' fees in lawsuits involving government entities or antidiscrimination laws.
-In addition, some federal laws call for the losing side to pay attorneys' fees when the federal law is violated.
+Also, some federal laws call for the losing side to pay attorneys' fees when the federal law is violated.

 Judges can use an equitable remedy to require the losing side to pay attorneys' fees if they believe it would be unfair not to do so.
 (In law, equity generally means "fairness," and an equitable remedy is a fair solution that a judge develops because doing otherwise would lead to unfairness.)
-This type of equitable remedy -- granting attorneys' fees to the winning side -- is often used when the losing side brought a lawsuit that was frivolous, in bad faith, or to oppress the defendant, and the defendant wins.
+This type of equitable remedy—granting attorneys' fees to the winning side—is often used when the losing side brought a lawsuit that was frivolous, in bad faith, or to oppress the defendant, and the defendant wins.